syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/dataManager-persistence.md

 ## Preventing a query from persistence

-By default, the DataManager can persist various types of queries, such as sorting, searching, filtering, and selection queries However, there may be cases where you want to exclude specific queries from persistence.
+By default, the DataManager can persist various types of queries, such as sorting, searching, filtering, and selection queries.
+However, there may be cases where you want to exclude specific queries from persistence.
 To achieve this, you can utilize the `ignoreOnPersist` property and specify the queries you wish to exclude.
 Refer to the table below for the naming conventions of DataManager queries:

 Sorting: onSortBy
 Searching: onSearch